dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcecameraview.md

 **Return Value**

-A boolean value that means whether the viewfinder is visible.
+A boolean value means whether the viewfinder is visible.

 **Code Snippet**